Variety is the spice of life

 Brimming with fish

-For 2013 even more hard fighting, good quality trout and surprise doubles will be introduced to maintain the incredibly high standards this fishery set itself in 2012.
-Due to the popularity of this fishery last season, we will open on March 1 this year.
+During 2014 the size and numbers of fish stocked in Hawkridge were increased, with arctic char being introduced for the first time to give even more variety.
+For 2015 we will again be stocking good quality trout and surprise doubles to maintain the incredibly high standards this fishery set itself in 2014.
+Due to the popularity of this fishery last season, we will open on 27 February this year.

 There is not a good deal of bank space at Hawkridge, in itself a small reservoir, and consequently no walking is permitted around the site.
 There are a number of public footpaths which link to the reservoir and enable visitors to enjoy this particularly picturesque area.
 The reservoir and its birdlife can be viewed from both the layby on Lawyers Hill and one of the nearby public footpaths.
 Because of safety concerns regarding incidents of dog fouling and lack of supervision by some owners, no dogs are allowed around this reservoir